kevingroeger/TS3AudioBot-Client/README.md

 # TS3AudioBot-Client

 TS3AudioBot-Client is a lightweight clientside application for Windows and MacOS that aims to enhance the experience of [Splamy's TS3AudioBot](https://github.com/Splamy/TS3AudioBot).
-It is an alternative to the built-in WebInterface.
+It is meant as an alternative to the built-in WebInterface.

 The app is written with [reactjs](https://reactjs.org/), [redux-toolkit](https://redux-toolkit.js.org/) and [electronjs](https://www.electronjs.org/).
 Also it makes use of the awesome npm package [yt-search](https://www.npmjs.com/package/yt-search).